Everybody should have access to good food. Everybody values community. Your Local Pantries provide both – and more.

 A Pantry is:

-- Member-run: The shops operate along cooperative lines, and many volunteers are members too.
+- Member-run: Pantries operate along cooperative lines, and many volunteers are members too.

 - Open to all: You don’t need a referral - anyone who lives in an area served by a Pantry can join.